kant1468/Data-Scientist-Capstone/README.md

 ## Results

-For the code, please check the notebook `Sparkify.ipynb`.
+For the code, please check the notebook [Sparkify.ipynb](Sparkify.ipynb).

-The findings of this project already published follow the link:
+The findings of this project already published follow the link [here](https://medium.com/@tridhfpt/sparkify-exploring-user-retention-and-churn-factors-caddc41bd9b0).

 ## Data